sebmendoza/sebmendoza/README.md

-- 👋 Hi, I’m @sebmendoza
+Hey  👋 <br>
-- 🌱 I'm studying Systems Design Engineering and UWaterloo.
+🌱 I'm studying Systems Design Engineering and UWaterloo. <br>
-- 💞️ Perosnal Website is in progress.....
+💞️ Perosnal Website is in progress.....<br>
-- 📫 Feel free to reach me at sebmendozaa@gmail.com
+📫 Feel free to reach me at sebmendozaa@gmail.com

 <!---
 sebmendoza/sebmendoza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.